The Senate met at 1:30 p.m., the Speaker in the chair.

 All the concerns and views of the veterans and the potential recipients of these payments have been listened to, and I ask the honourable senator to leave it to my colleague, the Minister of Veterans Affairs, to make this announcement and place it before Parliament, for he is the minister responsible.
 As I said, it will be soon.

 Hon.
-Percy E. Downe: This is the government of reassuring words, but they are short on commitment for veterans.
+Percy E. Downe: Honourable senators, this is the government of reassuring words, but they are short on commitment for veterans.

 They have had reassuring words the last few weeks, but over the last four years, numerous promises have been made to veterans.
 I have here in my file a letter to Joyce Carter, where Prime Minister Harper promised to extend the Veterans Independence Program.
 It never happened.